 The dollar fell against most currencies on Tuesday, weighed by a drop in U.S.

 Britain's pound was the only substantive mover among major currencies on Monday.

 The dollar rose to a one-week high on Friday after upbeat U.S. gross domestic product data while Britain's pound slipped.

 The Canadian, Australian and New Zealand dollars all fell solidly on Thursday, tracking a drop in oil prices.

 The dollar was on the defensive on Thursday, with investors low on incentives to buy the greenback.

 The dollar struggled to recover ground against other major currencies on Tuesday.

-The dollar edged up to a nine-day high against a basket of currencies on Thursday.
+The dollar slipped to a more than six-month low against a basket of currencies on Monday.